soklet/soklet/README.md

 Every system is different, but there are frequently recurring patterns.

-We present how implementations might look in Soklet applications.
+We present how these pattern implementations might look in Soklet applications.

 ### Authentication and Authorization